TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/BasicSetupOfALocalizedWebsite/TyposcriptConfiguration/Index.rst

 """""""""""""""

 (line 7 and 14) Setting this configures the system "language key" to be used for the language.
-This is used to select labels from llXML (locallang-XML) files.
-Setting this should make frontend plugins respond by showing labels from the correct language (requires installation of the corresponding language packs).
+This is used to select labels from XLF files.
+Setting this should make frontend plugins respond by showing labels from the correct language (requires installation of the corresponding translations).

 config.locale\_all